 Today, many transportation providers rely on disaggregated data platforms and independent point solutions.
 Logistics companies seek to connect the fleet with the environment, turn data into insights, achieving fast, efficient, and informed use of logistics systems.

 Viso.ai technologies enable AI and computer vision analytics in near-real-time, helping support public safety or digitize business processes.
-With Edge Computing and inference, logistics companies benefit from fast response times, free up bandwidth, and help keep sensitive data private.
+For example, with Edge Computing and inference, logistics companies benefit from fast response times, free up bandwidth, and help keep sensitive data private.

 Features of the next-gen Aftermarket Collision Avoidance System